Fort Rucker Alabama

-Fort Rucker Alabama is one of the few census designated camps in the United States, located between Enterprise, Ozark and Daleville.
+Fort Rucker is one of the few census designated camps in the United States, located between Enterprise, Ozark and Daleville.
 Although most of its surface is in Dale County, it is spread on a few other counties as well.
 The name comes from Edmund Rucker, a well known Civil War fighter.
-The post used to be open to the public world and civilians until the 2011 attacks over the World Trade Center.
+The post used to be open to the public world and civilians until the 2001 attacks over the World Trade Center.
 After that moment, the rules and policies have been drastically changed.
 These days, no one can enter this fort except for the authorized personnel.

 History

 The fort was opened on May, 1st, 1942, on 235 square km.
 It hosted over 3,000 officers and almost 40,000 soldiers, being one of the most populated camps at those times.
 Other posts opened at those times barely had a few hundred inhabitants.
 Soon after World War II ended, the post was deactivated and abandoned until the Korean War.
 The end of this war came with another few years of deactivation.
-Finally, Fort Rucker Alabama became definitely opened after 1955, when its name was changed and became a helicopter training spot.
+Finally, Fort Rucker became definitely opened after 1955, when its name was changed and became a helicopter training spot.
 The upcoming five years came with a series of upgrades and modernization.

 One of the most important inhabitants of the fort was Al Gore.
 He used to train there until he had to leave for the Vietnam War for 5 months.
 Among other inhabitants of the fort, the most important ones count the 81st Division Wild Cat and the 35th, 98th and 66th Infantry divisions.